 SELinux Security Policy Abstractions

 The security architecture of the system is general enough to support many security policy abstractions.
-The access controls in the implemention currently support a combination of two, type enforcement and role-based access control.
-This combination was chosen because togther they provide powerful tools to construct useful security policies.
+The access controls in the implementation currently support a combination of two, type enforcement and role-based access control.
+This combination was chosen because together they provide powerful tools to construct useful security policies.
 The specific policy that is enforced by the kernel is dictated by security policy configuration files which include type enforcement and role-based access control components.

 The type enforcement component defines an extensible set of domains and types.
 Each process has an associated domain, and each object has an associated type.
 The configuration files specify how domains are allowed to access types and to interact with other domains.
 They specify what types (when applied to programs) can be used to enter each domain and the allowable transitions between domains.
 They also specify automatic transitions between domains when programs of certain types are executed.
 Such transitions ensure that system processes and certain programs are placed into their own separate domains automatically when executed.